270 Win. vs .30-06

 Both calibers are chambered only in long action rifles.
 Because of their vast popularity, there are plenty of rifles chambered in each caliber to choose from.
 You’re likely to have your pick of all the best rifle manufacturers currently putting out products.
 If you can find a rifle chambered in one of these calibers, you can likely find a very similar version in the other caliber, since they are so similar in size.

 Which Caliber is Best?

 There’s a lot of overlap in what these highly successful and popular hunting cartridges can accomplish.
-Taking deer, hogs, black bear, and other medium or slower-moving large game within 400 yards?
-Either caliber will work beautifully.
+What projectile weight you choose will also impact how you use each round.
+The 130 to 150 grain projectiles of the .270 offer longer ranges with a balance of speed and energy.
+While .30-06’s 150 to 180 grain projectiles travel slightly slower but with significantly more energy at similar ranges.
+Taking deer, hogs, black bear, and other medium or slower-moving large game within 400 yards will be easy with either caliber.
 If you’re going to make long-distance shots, the .270 Winchester might have just a bit of advantage – and if you’re going to be taking larger game at shorter distances, the .30-06 Springfield might bring the larger bullets to help you down your prey.

 Disclaimer: Sportsman's Warehouse assumes no responsibility or liability for any errors or omissions of the information on this page.
 Although we strive to provide the most accurate information as we can the information contained in this page is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness.